stevenferrer/nero/README.md

 An experimental repository generator in Go.

-## Assumptions

-- a collection should always have an *identity* column i.e. *id*

 ## Goals

-- Decouple database specific logic (CRUD) by using the `Repository` interface i.e. Postgres, MariaDB, MongoDB etc.
+- By using the `Repository` interface, database specific logic could be implemented separately e.g. PostgreSQL, MySQL/MariaDB, SQLite, MSSQL, Oracle, MongoDB etc.
-  Actual repository then could be implemented separately.
-- Use with pre-existing structs in your code by implementing the `Schemaer` interface
+- Integrate with existing codebase by implementing the `Schemaer` interface
-- Selectively generate repository implementations

-## Priorty features
+## Assumption

-- Basic CRUD operations
-- Support for transactions
-- Sqlite3 & Postgresql
+Every `collection/table` shall have a surrogate key i.e. `id` column.